Photo by Adobe Stock/imacture

 Dogs 'Speak' with Their Ears

-Photo from Adobe Stock/Jennifer
+Photo by Adobe Stock/Jennifer

 Like a tail, a dog’s ears are an important visual signal in dog-dog and dog-human interactions.
 The next chapter discusses hearing, while this section considers what ears say by their movement and position.
 Take the time to watch your dog’s ears closely, since they can be a good indicator of how your dog is feeling.
 Ears are part of the group of composite signals — which include a dog’s face, body, tail, vocalizations, gait, and odors (some of which we are only partially privy to) — that complete the sentence of what a dog is feeling.